What Should Be In Your Proposal?

 Who is the intended reader?

-Scholars or specialists: Are these in your field, in a particular area of a larger field, or in an emerging field with little to no coverage?
+Scholars or specialists: Are these in your field, in a particular area of a larger field, or in an emerging field?

 Students: Is the book intended for use in the classroom?
 What course is it for?
 What level of preparation (major or non-major; freshman, senior, graduate) do the students have?
 Are most required readings from scholarly texts or a textbook with pedagogical features?
 What are the key learning outcomes for the course?
 Are there any trends changing the way faculty teach and students learn in the course?